My dream is that baby harp seals will no longer be killed for their fur

 Methods of the Hunt

-Though the killing of harp seals takes place in Russia, Norway, Iceland, and Greenland, the vast majority of seals killed each year are in Canada.
+Though the killing of harp seals takes place in Norway, Iceland, and Greenland, the vast majority of seals killed each year are in Canada.
 Every year during the months of March and April, about a thousand Canadian fishermen and seal hunters invade the ice floes of Newfoundland and the Gulf of St. Lawrence and proceed to club, shoot, and skin tens of thousands of baby harp seals who have been alive for no more than four months.
 The hunters approach the defenseless baby seals on the ice and either shoot them with guns or club them with ‘hakapiks’ – long, slender clubs with hooked metal blades attached to one end.
 By Canadian law, the pups are required to be dead for a minimum of one minute before being skinned.
 However, there is ample video evidence supplied by the Humane Society International and other animal rights organizations that shows baby seals are often being skinned while breathing and fully conscious.
-One study conducted in 2001 by the International Federation of Animal Welfare concluded that about 40% of the seals are skinned while alive and conscious.

 After being skinned, the harp seal carcasses are dumped on the ice and left behind.
 Every year, thousands of baby seals, after being shot or clubbed, escape into the ocean before the hunters can skin them, where they eventually drown or bleed to death.
 These seals are referred to as “struck and lost” by the Canadian government and aren’t counted in the annual number of seals killed.
 If these undocumented victims were included, the number would increase an additional 510%.